hrzap/checkplease-doc/api.md

 - cancel the check

 You can only modify the check:
-- before payment (unless your check was created while your account is on a CREDIT or MEMBER plan)
+- before payment (unless your check was created while your account is on a CREDIT or MEMBER plan); AND
 - before submission to the MoJ (all checks)

 You can use the **canChangePriority** field on the check to test whether priority can be modified or the check can be cancelled.